 - Judging / Perceiving (reflects how we organise and navigate work and planning)

 Sixteen potential personality types can be derived from these key categories, each being a different combination of four factors.
-It's similar to the Myers Briggs Type Indicator (MBTI).

 The questions asked in the test are designed to locate answers somewhere within these four spectrums.
 Depending on how people answer, the test identifies which side of each they are more closely aligned with.